 The three buildings - Weaver, John Bingham and Crop Science - plus reception area and conference room, includes offices, state-of-the-art laboratories, growth room facilities and meeting rooms.
 The new development reflects NIAB’s ambitions and aspirations across the regional, national and international agri-science and business communities.

-Lawrence Weaver Road is home to Cambridge Crop Research's genetics and breeding, pathology and field crops research teams, NIAB Agronomy's crop specialists, the NIAB TAG Membership team, NIAB Ventures, and the business services' finance, HR, IT, communications and facilities teams.
+Lawrence Weaver Road is home to our genetics and breeding, pathology and field crops research teams, agronomy crop specialists and membership team, and the business services' finance, HR, IT, communications and facilities teams.
 It is also base for the Crop Science Centre - a partnership with the University of Cambridge.

 The Cambridge farm and trials team, based at the nearby Whitehouse Lane Farm, manages 250 ha of commercial cropping and field trials both on-site (stretching across to Park Farm) and locally, including satellite sites at nearby Hinxton and Duxford.
 The Whitehouse Lane site also includes the NIAB Seed Handling Unit (SHU).